 Instead, adaptive design starts “from scratch” at each device, incorporating the particular capabilities for each design.
-So mobile experiences, for example, take full advantage of mobile-only features such as touch and voice-control.
+So mobile dashboard design experiences, for example, take full advantage of mobile-only features such as touch and voice control.

 It’s easy to remember the difference between the two if you think about it like this: While responsive design is consistent, adaptive design is contextual.

 So optimizing your website for mobile is very important.

 But, the big question is how to choose between the two.
 Is one better than the other?
 Or is responsive versus adaptive design a matter of situational necessity?